emeraldleaf/Technical-Assessment/VERIFICATION_GUIDE.md

      Passed: 89
      Failed: 0
      Skipped: 0
-✅ All tests pass - system is working correctly
+All tests pass - system is working correctly
 ```

-**⚠️ First-Run Snapshot Behavior:**
+**First-Run Snapshot Behavior:**
 - **Snapshot Tests**: May show "failures" on very first run to create baseline `.verified.txt` files
 - **Normal**: These files are created once, then subsequent runs compare against them